 A home is a serious investment, and like all investments, it needs to be managed properly in order to ensure that you get the best possible return.
-But few people, once they've had their bond registered and start repaying the loan, give their most important investment another moments thought.
-Yet there are a number of important steps that a homeowner can take to ensure that their hard-earned money is being put to good use:
+Unfortunately, once people have registered their bond and begin repaying the loan, they don't give their most important investment another moment's thought.

+As a homeowner, you can ensure that your hardearned money is being put to good use, by following these important steps:

-INCREASE YOUR BOND REPAYMENT:
+INCREASE YOUR BOND REPAYMENT

 When you borrow money to purchase a home you are in effect taking out two loans.
-The first loan is to repay the capital amount (known as the principal sum) and the second loan is to repay the interest charged over the period of the loan.
+The first loan is to repay the capital amount, known as the principal sum.
+The second loan is to repay the interest charged over the period of the loan.
 The majority of the money you repay in the first years of having a home loan goes towards paying back this interest, which will only marginally reduce the principal sum.